anhcu/anhcu/README.md

 ## `In Progress ` 🚧
-Currently working on my portfolio, improving on PWA and networking.
+Currently working on my portfolio, exploring C# and networking.